-Ralph H. Warmack Scholarship
+Ralph Warmack Memorial Scholarship:

 Ralph H. Warmack was a 1942 mechanical engineering graduate of Indiana Tech.
-Following his service to the U.S. dur-ing WWII, Ralph went to work in the aerospace industry where he remained for 22 years.
+Following his service to the U.S. during WWII, Ralph went to work in the aerospace industry where he remained for 22 years.
 During his career he worked on several important projects such as the Mars Probe and Lunar Landing Missions.
-A scholarship was established in his memory to help and encourage exceptional students to attend Indiana Tech, and in particular students who, because of financial need, might not oth-erwise have the opportunity to attend college or devote themselves to be full-time students.
+A scholarship was established in his memory to help and encourage exceptional students to attend Indiana Tech, and in particular students who, because of financial need, might not otherwise have the opportunity to attend college or devote themselves to be full-time students.

-Patricia Weddle Scholarship:
+Patty Weddle Scholarship:

 Rick and Patty Weddle established this scholarship.
 Mrs. Weddle is a 1993 BSHSM graduate of Indiana Tech.
-First preference for a scholarship recipient will go to a female student enrolled in the Extended Studies Division program, with second preference to a female student in the College of Business and Arts.
+First preference for a scholarship recipient will go to a female student enrolled in the College of Professional Studies program, with second preference to a female student in the College of Business and Arts.
 Financial need will be taken into consideration when selecting the recipient.
 The scholarship requires completion of a FAFSA, which will determine financial need.
 The student must achieve and maintain a passing average at Indiana Tech.
 The scholarship will not require that the candidate be enrolled as a full time student.
 It is open to U.S. citizens or permanent residents only.